LunarG/VulkanTools/vkconfig_gui/README.md

 --------------
 ## Using the Vulkan Configurator

-Vulkan Configurator is a graphical user interface (GUI) that may be launched from the console using `vkconfig_gui` and a command line tool `vkconfig`.
+Vulkan Configurator is mainly a graphical user interface (GUI) that may be launched from the console using `vkconfig_gui` and a command line tool `vkconfig --gui`.

 The tool is distributed differently, depending on the platform:
 - Ubuntu packages: Upon installing the `lunarg-vkconfig` package.